Personal Protective Equipment (PPE) Size Charts

 For additional information on proper selection of gloves, please refer to Quick Tips #306: Safety Glove Size Chart.

-By the time we reach adulthood, most of us have figured out how to find a pair of comfortable shoes or boots, but in personal protective equipment the common items of footwear are overshoes and overboots.
-Overshoes are sized to fit over the shoes being worn underneath and correspond in size; a size 10 overshoe will fit over a size 10 shoe.
-Women's sizes are still uncommon in overshoes and overboots, but a workable rule of thumb is to simply add two sizes.
-For instance, a men's size 10 should correspond to a women's size 12.
+By the time we reach adulthood, most of us have figured out how to find a pair of comfortable shoes, but in PPE, overshoes and overboots sizing can be confusing.
+Most overshoes/overboots are sized to fit men, to fit over the shoes being worn underneath and to correspond in size.
+For example, a size 10 overshoe should fit over a size 10 shoe.

-Please note this chart is a guide for garment selection, but proper fit varies with individual body shape and under-clothing.
+Please note that these charts are a guide for garment selection, but proper fit varies with individual body shape and underclothing.
 Test for proper fit before use.
 Garment performance depends on selecting the appropriate size.

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.